djtech-dev/vault/README.md

 ## III.
 Milestones

+## III.I.
+Milestones for 1.x

+There are 3 objectives to be met during the 1.x development cycle:

+- Async I/O: All I/O operations will have an async equivalent, allowing for fully asynchronus managment of I/O tasks
+- Indexing DB: The new `IndexingEngine` class and the `vault-redis` package will allow to index files with names or tags instead of UUID and will allow for checksum testing.
+- Easy CLI: As other data storage platforms ship CLI tools to use with their service, we want to release a `vault-click` package to help developers ship custom CLI tools for their Vaults.

+We hope that at the end of the 1.x development cycle Vault will be a great solution for small to medium projects; for larger and more complex projects, check the milestones for the 2.0 development cycle.

+## III.II.
+Milestones for 2.0

-A main issue with Vault is the absence of ways to scale Vaults across multiple servers: those issue will be solved with Vault 2.0, which will introduce *Scalable Storage*, *Disk Caching* and *Data Streaming*.
+A main issue with Vault is the absence of ways to scale Vaults across multiple servers: those issue will be solved with Vault 2.0, which will introduce *Scalable Storage* (horizontal scaling), *Disk Caching* (managment of multiple copies of the same file), *Remote Channel Encryption* (use of encrypeted tunnels for communicating with remote Vaults) and *Data Streaming*.

 These changes are intended to support large-scale applications and will likely require breaking changes; we are planning to recieve feedback and fix bugs during the 1.0 development cycle in order to have a stable base to build upon, before starting the 2.0 development cycle.

-Before that, a key improvement planned for 1.x is support for *non-blocking data operations*, either through async-compatible methods for the already implement classes or async-specific variants of existing classes.

-A smaller improvement that could be done for programs that use large amounts of files is adding an optional feature for keeping track of files in a separate register (most likely sqlite) in order to remove the need to list all files in the directories when the Vault is loaded.
-This additional database could also be used to add data integrity checks (checksum).

 ## IV.
 Vault API